March 16, 2005

 The biggest challenge campuses face is what to do with existing buildings, especially when the uses change.

-Eva Hanhardt is Senior Advisor to the Planning Center at the Municipal Arts Society, having previously served as co-director and director of the Planning Center and co-director of the ImagineNY project.
+, having previously served as co-director and director of the Planning Center and co-director of the ImagineNY project.
 The ImagineNY project provided for broad public participation on New York City’s recovery and rebuilding after the tragedy of 9/11.
 The mission of the Planning Center is to support community-based planning in low and moderate-income communities in New York City.
 The Planning Center has hosted numerous exhibits and forums on planning, architecture and environmental topics such as community-based planning, brownfield redevelopment, and environmental education and sustainable design.

 Ms. Hanhardt came to the Municipal Art Society from the New York City Department of Environmental Protection, where she was Director of the Environmental Economic Development Assistance Unit and of the Greenpoint/Williamsburg Environmental Benefits Program.
 In addition, Ms. Hanhardt worked for many years as a planner for the New York City Department of City Planning, most recently with the Waterfront Division, where she was one of the principal authors of the Comprehensive Waterfront Plan and Waterfront Zoning Text.